 Every business wants effective and continuous collaboration between their team members, and that’s why they look up to cloud-based Office suites.

-G Suite – ollaboration Tools
+G Suite – Collaboration Tools

 G Suite started as a web-based platform, which focused on improving sharing and communication between teams since the beginning.
 It comes with Hangouts that allow messaging and video conferences between team members.
 Besides, you can integrate Hangouts with Google Voice to enable local calls and SMS free in US/Canada for free.

 Also, multiple users can work simultaneously on a single file, make suggestions, add comments, review changes, or reply to other user comments.
+Google Calendars is useful for creating tasks, events and sharing agenda with internal and external users.

 Office 365 – Collaboration Tools